-Fig. 1.1.
+Figure 1.1.
 The Armana letter in Akkadian (Public domain image)

-Middle East and in what is now Mexico.
+It seems likely that numbers were invented before any of the writing methods, since counting things is required for many purposes.
+In about 3,000 BC, however, various forms of writing emerged in the Middle East and in what is now Mexico.
 Perhaps the best known of these early writing schemes, because it is so widely referred to and because the records exist to the present day, was cuneiform, the ancient Akkadian script (Mesopotamia or the modern Iraq) formed by impressions in clay tablets.